-2.1 PROPOSED DESIGN
+2.2 PROPOSED DESIGN

-Although the project was initially presented with a very broad scope.
-The team has narrowed our plan to a few big goals.
-First the physical design of the printer must be finished and implemented.
-Second the Electronics of the printer must be chosen and integrated to provide a physically capable system with the appropriate electronics in place to run the machine.
+Although the project was initially presented with a very broad scope, the team has narrowed our plan to a few big goals.
+First, the physical design of the printer must be finished and implemented.
+Second, the electronics of the printer must be chosen and integrated to provide a physically capable system which can print objects.
 Finally, the team will create a software interface to control the printer and print standard model files.